 Fill with dressed arugula, basil, cheese and a grilled peach slice.

 by Sylvia Fountaine, Feasting at Home Blog- June-1-2012

 3 Ripe, delicious smelling peaches, halved

 6 oz arugula (or other favorite green)

-a slightly firm, mild sheep’s milk cheese, chèvre, or fresh goat cheese, or even queso fresco or fresh mozzarella (nothing too salty like feta)
+a slightly firm, mild sheep’s milk cheese, chèvre, or fresh goat cheese, or fresh mozzarella (nothing too salty like feta)

 1/8 C Toasted slivered almonds

 Purple basil leaves

 2 1/2 T white balsamic vinegar